elmehdi03/RAG-Assistant/README.md

 ```bash
 streamlit run src/app.py
 ```
-Open http://localhost:8501 in your browser and ask a question like:
+Open http://localhost:8501 (or check terminal output for actual port) in your browser and ask a question like:
 - “Who won the World Cup?” ⚽
 - “What does Basel IV say about credit risk?” 📚